Recognition of Seifert fibered spaces with boundary is in NP: Existence of a minimal degree fundamental horizontal surface

 Suppose that $F = G_1 + G_2$ is a non-trivial sum of normal surfaces that minimises $|G_1\cap G_2|$ among all such non-trivial decompositions of $F$.
 If one of $G_1$ or $G_2$ were not connected, we could write $G_1$, say, as $G_1' \cup G_1''$, and then $F = G_1' + (G_1'' + G_2)$ would be a sum with $|G_1'\cap (G_1'' + G_2)| < |G_1\cap G_2|$, so the $G_i$ must be connected.

 \begin{claim} At least one of $G_1$ and $G_2$ is horizontal. \end{claim}

-\begin{claimproof} As $F$ is horizontal it is incompressible and $\del$-incompressible and is not a trivial disc or sphere.
+\begin{claimproof} As $F$ is horizontal it is incompressible and $\del$-incompressible, and is not a trivial disc or sphere.
 By Theorem~\ref{thm:matveev}, the same holds for $G_1$ and $G_2$.
 Thus $G_1$ and $G_2$ are horizontal or pseudo-vertical by Lemma~\ref{lemma:nonorientablesurfacesinSFS}.

-Suppose both $G_1$ and $G_2$ are pseudo-vertical, so are either annuli or are nonorientable surfaces with one boundary component.
-Note that as $\del F$ is not a vertical curve, there must be at least one component of each of $\del G_1$ and $\del G_2$ on each boundary component of $M$.
+Suppose both $G_1$ and $G_2$ are pseudo-vertical.
+As $\del F$ is not a vertical curve, there must be at least one component of each of $\del G_1$ and $\del G_2$ on each boundary component of $M$, so $|\del M|$ is at most two.
+As both $G_1$ and $G_2$ have non-empty boundary, they are either annuli or nonorientable surfaces with one boundary component.

-Consider the case when $p$ is odd.
-As summing normal surfaces is additive on homology with $\ZZ_2$ coefficients, $\del F = \del G_1 + \del G_2$ in $H_1(\del M; \ZZ_2)$.
-Now as $F$ intersects each regular fibre $p$ times, $\del F$ intersects any boundary component as $p'$ curves where $p'$ divides $p$ and thus is odd.
+Suppose $p$ is odd.
+As summing normal surfaces and curves is additive on $\ZZ_2$-homology, $\del F = \del G_1 + \del G_2$ in $H_1(\del M; \ZZ_2)$.
+Since $F$ intersects each regular fiber $p$ times, $\del F$ intersects any boundary component in $p'$ curves where $p'$ divides $p$ and thus is odd.
 As a consequence, $\del F$ is nontrivial in the restriction to the $\ZZ_2$-homology of each boundary component.
-Since $p$ is odd, there are no even multiplicity singular fibres, so there are no nonorientable pseudo-vertical surfaces.
-In this case, as $G_1$ and $G_2$ are both vertical annuli, we can see that $\del (G_1 + G_2)$ is trivial in $\ZZ_2$-homology on at least one boundary component.
+Since $p$ is odd, there are no even multiplicity singular fibers, so there are no nonorientable pseudo-vertical surfaces.
+In this case, as $G_1$ and $G_2$ are both vertical annuli, we can show that $\del (G_1 + G_2)$ is trivial in $\ZZ_2$-homology on at least one boundary component.
 If there is only one boundary component, $\del (G_1 + G_2) \equiv 2\del G_1 \equiv (0,0)\in H_1(T^2; \ZZ_2)$.
-If there are two, as there is at least one component of the boundary of each of the surfaces $G_1$ and $G_2$ on each boundary component, $G_1\cup G_2$ intersects each boundary component in the union of two vertical curves, which similarly is trivial in $\ZZ_2$-homology.
+If there are two, as there is at least one component of the boundary of each of the surfaces $G_1$ and $G_2$ on each boundary component, $G_1\cup G_2$ intersects each boundary component as a union of two vertical curves, which similarly is trivial in $\ZZ_2$-homology.
 Either way, we have a contradiction.